rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

     - design pattern
     - dependency injection
     - scala
-summary: "Reading my posts you can easily find that there is a topic that cares about me a lot: Dependency management in development process.
+summary: "Reading my posts you can easily find that there is a topic that cares about me a lot: Dependency management in the development process.
 There is a feature of the Scala programming language that I liked since the beginning.
 Without any external library, it is possible to successfully implement vary depenency injection mechanisms.
-In the past I wrote about the Cake pattern.
-Now it's time to talk about dependenct injection through the use of implicits.
+In the past, I wrote about the Cake pattern.
+Now it's time to talk about dependency injection through the use of implicits.
 Let this race starts!"
 social-share: true
 social-title: "Resove me, Implicitly"
 social-tags: "Scala, designpattern, programming"
 math: false
 ---

-Reading my posts you can easily find that there is a topic that cares about me a lot: Dependency management in development process.
+Reading my posts you can easily find that there is a topic that cares about me a lot: Dependency management in the development process.
 There is a feature of the Scala programming language that I liked since the beginning.
 Without any external library, it is possible to successfully implement vary depenency injection mechanisms.
-In the past I wrote about the [Cake pattern](http://rcardin.github.io/design/2014/08/28/eat-that-cake.html).
-Now it's time to talk about dependenct injection through the use of implicits.
+In the past, I wrote about the [Cake pattern](http://rcardin.github.io/design/2014/08/28/eat-that-cake.html).
+Now it's time to talk about dependency injection through the use of implicits.
 Let this race starts!

 ## The problem: dependency injection

 ### Dependency
-I have wrote many times about this topic, then I will not make a long introduction.
+I have written many times about this topic, then I will not make a long introduction.
 To summarize, every time a component needs to send a message to another component, a dependency is defined between them.
 Components may be packages, classes, functions and so on.
 Messages are always associated with methods or functions calls.
-Dependency between two components can have many levels of strenght.
+Dependency between two components can have many levels of strength.
 If you want a complete explanation of the dependency concept, have a look at this post: [Dependency.](http://rcardin.github.io/programming/oop/software-engineering/2017/04/10/dependency-dot.html).
-For sake of completeness, let's give an example of the simpliest type of dependendcy: Association.
+For sake of completeness, let's give an example of the simplest type of dependency: Association.

 {% highlight scala %}
 class A {